learning-thing/r3d/README.md

 R3D is a work in progress and may have build or shader issues on some platforms.
 You can report them in an issue if you wish, but as long as this warning is present, nothing is guaranteed.
-A release version will be published once transparency support is complete and R3D has been tested on enough platforms.

 ---